OstadTahmasb/RAYAN-chatbot/README.md

-A simple chatbot using python langchain and OpenAI Api for the 2024 RAYAN AI International contest.
+A simple AI chatbot using python langchain and OpenAI Api for the 2024 RAYAN AI International contest.